 Philadelphia School District.
 The Secretary of Education of the Commonwealth, under the provisions of the Commonwealth's Public School Code (the "School Code"), declared the Philadelphia School District as distressed effective December 22, 2001.
 During the period of distress covered by that declaration, all powers and duties of the Philadelphia School District Board of Education granted under the School Code or any other law are suspended and all such powers and duties are vested in a school reform commission.
 Currently, the school reform commission statutorily consists of five members, four appointed by the Governor and one appointed by the Mayor of the City of Philadelphia.
 The school reform commission's objectives are to improve the levels of academic achievement and achieve financial stability within the school district.
 Termination of the declaration of distress by the Secretary of Education of the Commonwealth may be made only upon the recommendation of a majority of the members of the school reform commission.
 Upon termination of the declaration of distress, the Philadelphia School District Board of Education will resume the exercise of its powers.
-The fiscal year 2006 enacted budget included an additional \$25 million of appropriations for the Philadelphia School District.
+The fiscal year 2006 enacted budget included a \$25 million appropriation for the Philadelphia School District.

 Higher Education.
-Higher education in Pennsylvania is provided through 267 degree-granting institutions, which include the fourteen universities of the State System of Higher Education ("SSHE"), four State-related universities, community colleges, independent colleges/universities and specialized degree-granting institutions.
+Higher education in Pennsylvania is provided through 271 degree-granting institutions, which include the fourteen universities of the State System of Higher Education ("SSHE"), four State-related universities, community colleges, independent colleges/universities and specialized degree-granting institutions.
 SSHE, created in 1982 from the fourteen state-owned colleges, is administered by a Board of Governors whose members are appointed by the Governor and confirmed by the Senate.
 Over \$1.88 billion was expended by the Commonwealth in the 2005 fiscal year for these institutions and for student financial assistance.
-The enacted budget for fiscal year 2006 includes over \$1.904 billion.
+The enacted budget for fiscal year 2006 includes over \$1.904 billion for higher education.
+The recommended budget for fiscal year 2007 includes over \$1.97 billion for higher education.